 You are encouraged to be innovative beyond your area of expertise and create the unexpected by setting up this open minded and public spaces, far from their existing education building, workplace strategy and work styles.
 The NEXT ECONOMY space of the 21st century are highly flexible and optimized environments where the entire community of rebels, leaders, makers, hackers and developers thrive, that will adapt and scale quickly, that are orchestrated and designed to spawn the products and services of tomorrow.
 They invite to discover something new by a breakout of an ordinary workday and promise untold opportunities.
 The stage is yours: Imagine it, design it, re-define organizations and their purpose.

 To be a part of the Work Hackathon event in Karlsruhe, submit why you or your team (max.
 5 person) want to attend.
 Please send a PDF file in English (1x DIN A4 page, max.
 10MB) until February 18th 2019 to firstname.lastname@example.org.
 The PDF file should described your team, mindset and why you want to be part of it.
 You can add pictures and graphics to illustrate your application.

 We take care to ensure completeness, corectness and being up-to-date, we can not guarantee this.
 Each Hackathon participant is responsible for his or her submitted ideas.
 This includes also any copyright violations affecting third parties resulting from these ideas.

 F: +41 61 377 15 20

 For further information contact Raphael Gielgen

-Be part of the first hackathon event.
+Be part of the sixth